cylc/cylc-doc/src/reference/environments/example_envs.rst

 Cylc 8 with UI Server
 ---------------------

-Create an enviroment containing the workflow engine and the GUI components from releases available on conda-forge.
+An environment containing the workflow engine and the GUI components.

 .. literalinclude:: gui.yml
    :language: YAML